Twins Vs Royals Prediction, Odds, Pick

 Final Twins-Royals Prediction & Pick

-Our lean is to the Royals, but the pitching matchup is a coin flip.
-Wait for a live play here.
+Our lean is to the Twins, but they aren't good right now.
+Wait for a live play on this one.